jliljebl/flowblade/README.md

 # Releases

-**Latest release:** Flowblade Movie Editor 2.4 was released on December 2019.
+**Latest release:** Flowblade Movie Editor 2.6 was released on July 2020.

-**Next release:** Flowblade Movie Editor 2.6 is coming in first week of July 2020.
+**Next release:** Flowblade Movie Editor 2.8 is planned to be released on January 2021.

 # Installing Flowblade